INPATIENT PEDIATRICS AT THE CHILDREN'S OF ALABAMA

 BEHAVIOR AND DEVELOPMENT

 An understanding of normal and abnormal behavior and development are key foundations of training in pediatrics.
 A one month experience in behavior and development is required for all residents.
-Multi-disciplinary clinics serve as a backbone of the rotation.
+Multi-disciplinary clinics form this rotation including child development clinic, behavioral management clinic, newborn follow up clinic, autism clinic, Down syndrome clinic, spina bifida clinic, sleep disorders clinic, muscular dystrophy clinic, genetics clinic, neurology/movement disorders clinic and Rett syndrome clinic.
 In addition, community agency exposure with United Cerebral Palsy, the YMCA Day Care center and school based programs with the EPIC school round out the broad based educational opportunities.
 Educational modules and clinical case scenarios supplement the clinic rotations.

 UAB Department of Pediatrics • 1600 7th Avenue South, ACC 604, Birmingham, AL 35233 • 205-638-9589